zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 as Conversation Part 1, we just wanted you to feel the magic and awesomeness of programming.
 We didn't want to crimp that joy with labs.
 But now you know enough to do some pretty powerful stuff.
 Tests will confirm for both you and us that you're really getting the hang of this stuff.
-That's such an awesome feeling, we can't wait to share it with you!
+That's such an excellent feeling, and we can't wait to share it with you!

-A number of upcoming labs will review and expand on the concepts discussed here, so don't worry if some of the test output didn't make sense.
+Several upcoming labs will review and expand on the concepts discussed here, so don't worry if some of the test output didn't make sense.
 We'll walk you through the first few labs.
-Eventually, we'll take a deeper look at how testing works so you can not only understand how our labs work, but how to write your own!
+Eventually, we'll take a more-in-depth look at how testing works so you can not only understand how our labs work, but how to write your own!